AlexandraPosta/sound-localization/README.md

     -	This will generate .csv files under /training_data using for the CNN
 4. Run DoaMUSIC.ipynb
     -	Perform the estimation using an analytical model (MUSIC)
     -	In case further comparison is needed, make sure to set GENERATE_DATA_FOR_COMPARISON to True.
-In this case, uncomment " if 'test' in file]" to run the algorithm for a single file
+In this case, uncomment " if 'test' in file" to run the algorithm for a single file
 5. Run DoaCNN.ipynb
     -	Perform the estimation using a learning-based model (CNN)
     -	In case further comparison is needed, make sure to set GENERATE_DATA_FOR_COMPARISON to True